 Table 5.11.
-Impacts of Navassa Waterfront Park Alternative.
+Impacts of Navassa Waterfront Park.

-Environmental Consequences Alternative 10: Navassa Waterfront Park Physical Resources Hydrology and Water Quality There would be short-term, direct, minor, adverse impacts to hydrology and water quality with the construction of the public boat dock and fishing platform due to construction activities and the associated turbidity.
-The conservation easement would result in long-term, direct and indirect, beneficial impacts to hydrology and water quality though the removal of land conversion pressures, and the protection of high-quality habitat.
-Air Resources There would be short-term, direct, minor, adverse impacts to air resources with the construction of the public boat dock and fishing platform due to construction activities.
-The conservation easement would result in long-term, direct and indirect, beneficial impacts to air resources though the removal of land conversion pressures, and the protection of high-quality habitat.
-Sediment/Geology There would be short-term, direct, minor, adverse impacts to sediments and geology with the construction of the public boat dock and fishing platform due to construction activities and the associated substrate disruptions.
-The conservation easement would result in long-term, direct, beneficial impacts to sediments and geology though the removal of land conversion pressures, and the protection of high-quality habitat.
-Climate Change No anticipated short- or long-term, direct or indirect, adverse or beneficial impacts to climate change.
-Biological Resources Fish & Habitats There would be short-term, direct, minor, adverse impacts to fish and aquatic habitats with the construction of the public boat dock and fishing platform due to construction activities.
+Climate Change dock and fishing platform due to construction activities and the associated substrate disruptions.
+The legal site protection instruments would result in long-term, direct, beneficial impacts to sediments and geology though the removal of land conversion pressures, and the protection of high- quality habitat.
+No anticipated short- or long-term, direct or indirect, adverse or beneficial impacts to climate change.
+Biological Resources Fish & Habitats There are all the state of the There would be short-term, direct, minor, adverse impacts to fish and aquatic habitats with the construction of the public boat dock and fishing platform due to construction activities.
 There may be long-term, minor, adverse impacts to some fish species due to the increased access to fishing activities.
-The conservation easement would result in long-term, direct and indirect, beneficial impacts though prevention of development actions and protection of high-quality habitat for a variety of fish and bird species.
-The Trustees will initiate ESA and EFH consultations prior to the release of the Final RP/EA.
+The legal site protection instruments would result in long-term, direct and indirect, beneficial impacts though prevention of development actions and protection of high-quality habitat for a variety of fish and bird species.
+The Trustees will complete ESA and EFH consultations prior to project implementation.
 Wildlife & Habitats There would be short-term, direct, minor, adverse impacts to wildlife and their habitats with the construction of the public boat dock and fishing platform due to construction activities.
-The conservation easement would result in long-term, direct and indirect, beneficial impacts though prevention of development actions and protection of high-quality habitat.
+The legal site protection instruments would result in long-term, direct and indirect, beneficial impacts though prevention of development actions and protection of high-quality habitat.
 Socioeconomics Cultural and Historical Resources There are no known cultural or historical resources that would be negatively impacted during restoration because the project site avoids significant cultural and historical resources.
-A letter of concurrence as part of NHPA Section 106 consultation with the SHPO will be requested prior to the release of the Final RP/EA.
+A letter of concurrence as part of NHPA Section 106 consultation with the SHPO will be requested prior to project implementation.
 Recreation Long-term, direct and indirect, beneficial impacts are expected with potential for future recreational and tourism activities in areas around the restoration site.
 Transportation No short- or long-term, direct or indirect, adverse or beneficial impacts to transportation.
 Public Health and safety No short- or long-term, direct or indirect, adverse or beneficial impacts to public health and safety.
-Environmental Justice This alternative does not have the potential to negatively or disproportionately affect minority or low-income populations in the area, including economically, socially, recreationally, or in terms of conditions affecting their health.
+Environmental Justice This project does not have the potential to negatively or disproportionately affect minority or low-income populations in the area, including economically, socially, recreationally, or in terms of conditions affecting their health.